mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 * Description: *The date when this record was created*

 > **Tip:**
 > Always match the field names exactly.
-JCB identifies overwrites by comparing names—if they differ, your changes won’t take effect.
+JCB identifies overwrites by comparing names—if they differ, your changes won't take effect.

 ---